clintaire/clintaire/README.md

     <p>
       The convergence of artificial intelligence and healthcare has ushered in a new era of medical innovation, offering unparalleled possibilities for diagnosis and treatment.
-Artificial intelligence, or AI, is transforming the healthcare landscape, with its potential to revolutionize patient care and outcomes.
+Artificial intelligence, or AI, is transforming the Healthcare landscape, with its potential to revolutionize patient care and outcomes.
     </p>
   </article>